Let’s recap: What is SAP Digital Access?

-The model in Table 1 shows a digital access TCO of 16 M USD over ten years.
+The model in Table 1 shows a SAP Digital Access TCO of 16 M USD over ten years.
 With SAP’s Digital Access Adoption Discounting Program, TCO drops to 1.6 M USD.
 This 1.6 M USD is the potential unplanned Financial Risk that this retail company would need to account for over ten years – always assuming that there is no growth in their sales volumes.

 But this case shows only a theoretical cost model – What are the findings of real business cases from our Advisory Competency Center:

-From a sample of 22 digital access advisory projects from 10 business sectors, we identified document creation counts per year between 0 (only in 2 cases) and 43 M documents.
+From a sample of 22 SAP Digital Access advisory projects from 10 business sectors, we identified document creation counts per year between 0 (only in 2 cases) and 43 M documents.
 Taking an amount of 25 M documents as an example, we obtain approximately 7.5 M USD one-time payment plus 22% maintenance per year, so a total cost of ownership (TCO) of approx. 24 M USD over ten years.
-The number of documents named here represents the number after cleaning up SAP’s estimation from licensing exceptions like indirect static read, subsequent documents, SAP-to-SAP communication, and others.
+The number of documents named here represents the number after cleaning up SAP’s estimation from SAP licensing exceptions like indirect static read, subsequent documents, SAP-to-SAP communication, and others.

-IMPORTANT NOTE: There is no correlation between the company size in employees and digital access costs; one of the participants shows 16 M documents per year with a total of 800 employees.
+IMPORTANT NOTE: There is no correlation between the company size in employees and SAP Digital Access costs; one of the participants shows 16 M documents per year with a total of 800 employees.

 What does that research mean for your company?

-SAP’s digital access pricing model should not be considered as a vague or improbable financial business risk.
-Many SAP clients are already being audited and charged for this by SAP.
+SAP Digital Access pricing model should not be considered as a vague or improbable financial business risk.
+Many customers are already being in the process of an SAP audit and charged for this.

 Be adequately prepared, put in place a plan to negotiate better with SAP on the result of your Digital Access.
 Don’t wait for an overly motivated key account manager to tell you, how much you have to license: Instead, prepare yourself, analyze the risk – if existing – and do your own risk and demand estimation before approaching SAP – the VOQUZ Advisory team will support you with this objectives: